jizhang/jizhang.github.com/source/_posts/2024-02-07-dependency-injection-in-flink.md

 ## Unit testing

 As mentioned earlier, dependency injection improves testability.
-To test the `UserMapper`, we can mock the dependnecy and test it like a plain function.
-Other testing thecniques can be found in the [documentation][5].
+To test the `UserMapper`, we can mock the dependency and test it like a plain function.
+Other testing techniques can be found in the [documentation][5].

 ```java
 import static org.junit.jupiter.api.Assertions.*;